xieyuheng/inner/source/_posts/home.md

 I am <ruby>谢<rp>(</rp><rt>xiè</rt><rp>)</rp> 宇<rp>(</rp><rt>yǔ</rt><rp>)</rp>恒<rp>(</rp><rt>héng</rt><rp>)</rp></ruby>, an independent Chinese researcher in Foundations of Mathematics.

-The area of my inquiry is beautifully formulated by [Vladimir Voevodsky](https://en.wikipedia.org/wiki/Vladimir_Voevodsky) as following,
+The area of my inquiry is beautifully formulated by [Vladimir Voevodsky](https://en.wikipedia.org/wiki/Vladimir_Voevodsky) as the following,

 > A formal deduction system together with a correspondence
 > between its components and objects and actions in the world of mathematical thoughts